-5.4 Booting from TFTP
+5.5 Booting from TFTP

 Booting from the network requires that you have a network connection supported by the boot floppies, including either a static network address or a DHCP server, a RARP or a BOOTP server, and a TFTP server.
-The installation method to support TFTP booting is described in 'Preparing Files for TFTP Net Booting' on page 27.
+The installation method to support TFTP booting is described in 'Preparing Files for TFTP Net Booting' on page 31.
+After booting the VMEbus systems you will be presented with the LILO Boot: prompt.
+At that prompt enter one of the following to boot Linux and begin installation proper of the Debian software using vt102 terminal emulation: